-- 5.7.6.1 Prior to any live aircraft arrival or towing-in into the stand: - 5.7.6.2 The RP shall conduct the FOD walk according to the diagram shown below.
+- 5.7.6.1 Prior to any live aircraft arrival or towing-in into the stand, the RP shall ensure that an FOD walk is conducted.
+The FOD walk shall cover the ERA and KCZ comprehensively. - 5.7.6.2 The diagram below illustrates an FOD walk path prior to the arrival of an aircraft of a typical aircraft stand.